onlinehub0808/-smart-contract-best-practices/README.md

 If a balance reaches the maximum uint value (2^256) it will circle back to zero.
 This checks for that condition.
 This may or may not be relevant, depending on the implementation.
 Think about whether or not the uint value has an opportunity to approach such a large number.
 Think about how the uint variable changes state, and who has authority to make such changes.
 If any user can call functions which update the uint value, it's more vulnerable to attack.
 If only an admin has access to change the variable's state, you might be safe.
 If a user can increment by only 1 at a time, you are probably also safe because there is no feasible way to reach this limit.

 The same is true for underflow.
 If a uint is made to be less than zero, it will cause an underflow and get set to its maximum value.

 Be careful with the smaller data-types like uint8, uint16, uint24...etc: they can even more easily hit their maximum value.

 Be aware there are around [20 cases for overflow and underflow](https://github.com/ethereum/solidity/issues/796#issuecomment-253578925).

-<a name="dos-with-unexpected-throw"></a>
+<a name="dos-with-unexpected-revert"></a>

-### DoS with (Unexpected) Throw
+### DoS with (Unexpected) revert

 Consider a simple auction contract: